hbc/Intro-to-Unix/lessons/06_QC_trimming.md

 ![bad_quality](../img/bad_quality.png)

 Here, we see positions within the read in which the boxes span a much wider range.
 Also, quality scores drop quite low into the 'bad' range, particularly on the tail end of the reads.

-Poor quality sequence data can result from several different causes. **We don't have time to discuss the various error profiles and potential causes in this workshop, but if you would like to learn more, please see our [slides provided here](https://github.com/hbc/NGS_Data_Analysis_Course/blob/master/sessionI/slides/error_profiles_mm.pdf).**

 When you encounter a quality plot such as this one, the first step is to troubleshoot.
 Why might we be seeing something like this?